If you do not have access to Pensions Online (POL) and need to notify us of:

 The employer should also determine the number of days the lost pay relates to and notify these to NHS Pensions as disallowed days so the period does not count as membership for calculating benefits and is not included when calculating pensionable pay periods.

-Where a member is absent for a period of less than a day contributions should not be deducted, and for part timers hours should not be recorded, but a disallowed day can only.
+Where a member is absent for a period of less than a day contributions should not be deducted, and for part timers hours should not be recorded, but a disallowed day can only be recorded when the pay withheld equates to a day’s work for the member or where multiple hours of absence equate to one day.